sspak9/jup/openai/lander_misc/README.md

 What I found was that adding just the safe landing reward, solution is reached, but adding the addtional reward for the step results in solution never converging... don't know why

-You can also "re-train" existing model - basically trying to overfit the model - by executing `python lander2.py [model]`
+You can also "re-train" existing model - basically trying to overfit the model - by executing `python lander2.py [model]` in the parent folder where the agent.py is

 See the model in action by `python show.py model`